filakhtov/gentoo-use-docs/media-plugins/gst-plugins-vaapi.md

 This flag should be enabled as a dependency of the `opengl` or `gles2` flag and should be disabled otherwise.

+### gles2
+Requires the `egl` flag to be enabled.
+Append the `gles2` and `gles3` values to the `--with-glapi` option that is passed to the configure script.
+Provide an ability to use the OpenGL ES (OpenGL for Embedded Systems, aka GLES) version 2 or 3 to perform hardware-accelerated (usually using GPU) video frames rendering.

+This flag should be enabled on embedded systems that have OpenGL ES version 2 or 3.

 ### opengl
 Requires the `egl` or `X` flag to be enabled.
 Append the `gl` value to the `--with-glapi` option and pass it to the configure script.
 When enabled together with the `X` option, also pass the `--enable-glx` option to the configure script to provide an ability to output video using the GLX (OpenGL Extension for X Window System).
 Otherwise, the EGL API will be used instead for rendering video using the OpenGL API.

-This flag should be enabled if the target system does not support DRM rendering, but have OpenGL hardware acceleration.
+This flag should be enabled if the target system supports OpenGL hardware acceleration.

-### gles2
-Requires the `egl` flag to be enabled.
-Append the `gles2` and `gles3` values to the `--with-glapi` option that is passed to the configure script.
-Provide an ability to use the OpenGL ES (OpenGL for Embedded Systems, aka GLES) version 2 or 3 to perform hardware-accelerated (usually using GPU) video frames rendering.

-This flag should be enabled on embedded systems that have no DRM support, but have OpenGL ES version 2 or 3.

 ### wayland
 Pass the `--enable-wayland` option to the configure script.
 Make sure that